 - 6. Outline the charter school's plan for collecting, analyzing, using, and reporting academic performance and other data.
-Address: - The type(s) of data the charter school will use; - The role and use of data to inform curriculum, instruction, tiered intervention, and enrichment; - The role and use of data to monitor and improve the charter school's educational program and operations by the staff, school site leadership, executive leadership, and governing board; - The role and use of data to inform stakeholders of school performance.
+Address: - The type(s) of data the charter school will use (consistent with legal and CDE requirements); - The role and use of data to inform curriculum, instruction, tiered intervention, and enrichment; - The role and use of data to monitor and improve the charter school's educational program and operations by the staff, school site leadership, executive leadership, and governing board; - The role and use of data to inform stakeholders of school performance.